Learning Visual-Audio Representations for Voice-Controlled Robots

 \section{Introduction}

-As robots begin to enter people's daily lives, there is an increasing need for intuitive ways that allow non-experts to interact and communicate with robots.
-Spoken language is a natural choice for communication, leading to a wealth of research in task-oriented voice-controlled robots~\cite{liu2019review}.
-Conventional voice-controlled robot consists of independent modules for automatic speech recognition (ASR), natural language understanding (NLU), symbol grounding, and motion planning, as shown in Fig.~\ref{fig:diff_model}a.
-These pipelines suffer from intermediate and cascading errors between different modules and the difficulties in relating language to the physical entities it refers to~\cite{tada2020robust}.
+As robots begin to enter people's daily lives, there is an increasing need for non-experts to intuitively interact and communicate with robots, which leads to a wealth of research in voice-controlled robots~\cite{liu2019review}.
+Conventional voice-controlled robot consists of independent modules for automatic speech recognition (ASR), natural language understanding (NLU), symbol grounding, and motion planning (Fig.~\ref{fig:diff_model}a).
+However, this design suffers from intermediate and cascading errors among different modules and the difficulties in grounding language to the physical entities~\cite{tada2020robust}.
 To resolve the problems, end-to-end models directly map text-based commands and image observations to a sequence of robot actions that fulfill the commands~\cite{anderson2018vision,yu2018interactive,hermann2017grounded,chaplot2018gated,Shridhar2020ALFRED}.
 These models are first trained in a simulated environment using reinforcement learning (RL), imitation learning, and auxiliary losses, and then the models are deployed to a real robot without further training~\cite{vln-pano2real}.
 The first end-to-end model for task-oriented voice-controlled robots and Robot Sound Interpretation (RSI) is proposed in~\cite{chang2020robot}, as illustrated in Fig.~\ref{fig:diff_model}b.
 The RSI agent learns to ground from the raw image and audio signals and can handle both speech and non-speech input.